0

 Mayfair - 35-37 Heddon St, London W1B 4BR

 Expectations were sky-high when Nieves Barragan moved from Barrafina to set up her own restaurant with GM José Etura.
-From the word go it was a huge success and you honestly feel like you could be sat in a tapas bar in Madrid rather than just off Regent Street.
+From the word go it was a huge success, and you honestly feel like you could be sat in a tapas bar in Madrid rather than just off Regent Street.
 It won a Michelin star in its first year and has gone from strength to strength since.
+The counter is still walk-in only, so it's one of the best places to get a Michelin-starred Spanish meal at short notice.

-Also try: There's Pizarro in Bermondsey, just down the road from the tapas bar, José Pizarro Broadgate and, one of our favourites, Jose Pizarro at The Royal Academy, perfect for pairing tapas with culture.
+Also try: Jose Pizarro at The Royal Academy, perfect for pairing tapas with culture.

 barrfina.jpgMaresco